litmuschaos/litmus-docs/website/docs/litmusctl/usage-non-interactive-mode.md

 #### Verify the new Agent Connection

-To verify, if the connection process was successful you can view the list of connected agents from the Targets section on your ChaosCenter and ensure that the connected agent is in Active State.
+To verify, if the connection process was successful you can view the list of connected chaos delegate from the Targets section on your ChaosCenter and ensure that the connected chaos delegate is in Active State.

 ### Flags for `connect agent` command

 <table>
     <th>Flag</th>
     <th>Short Flag</th>